becem-gharbi/esp-ota-cicd/README.md

 - The library receives the message and checks the version against the running version.

-- If the received firmware is newer, then the library downloads it and performs the necessary flashing process.
+- If the received firmware is newer, the library downloads it and performs the necessary flashing process.

 ## CI/CD settings